patrickkrauss/Data-Visualization-with-Altair/README.md

 ### Chart 3 - Heatmap of Delayed Deliveries

+In this chart the objective is to quickly locate bottlenecks in the chain delivery, with the branch undergoing higher volume of delays positioned at the bottom of the chart.

 The X-axis represents the number of days the delivery is overdue, while the Y-axis is the State of destiantion of the delivery.

-Additionally, color is used to aid in visualizing the quantity of orders that are delayed within that timeframe.
+Additionally, the color is used to aid in visualizing the quantity of orders that are delayed within that time frame.

-In the Chart bellow, it's evident that the BA State is experiencing substantial increase in overdue deliveries within a 3-day window.
+In this Chart bellow, it's evident that the BA State is experiencing substantial increase in overdue deliveries within a 3-day window, likely due to a significant increase in the number of deliveries received.

 ![graph3](Images/Graph3.png)